Pabitapun23/Pabitapun23/README.md

 <h3 align="center"><strong>A passionate Software Engineering Graduate.</strong></h3>

-I’m currently studying **Mobile Application Development** at **George Brown College.**
+I’m currently studying **Mobile Application Development and Strategies** at **George Brown College.**

 🔭 I’m currently working on building some projects on Android development.

 🌱 I’m currently learning Swift and IOS development.

-👯 I’m looking to collaborate on building Android or Web Applications.
+👯 I’m looking to collaborate on building Mobile (Android or iOS) or Web Applications.

 📫 How to reach me: pabita.pun23@gmail.com